Studying Abroad on a Non-Approved Program

 - Will the organization give me names and addresses of former students for me to contact?

 - How is the program fee calculated?
-Does the literature specify which services are covered, and more importantly, which are not?
+What is included in the fee and what is not?

-- Under what circumstances will fees be refunded in the event I cancel?
+- Under what circumstances will fees be refunded in the event I withdraw?

 - What courses are available?
 Who teaches them?

 - What kind of housing is available?